roop/roop.github.io/_posts/2013-09-05-looking-back-burning-platform-memo.md

 guys who need to sell millions of devices per year to even stay in business.
 And if the ecosystem is that important, it means that BlackBerry doesn't really have a chance either.

-_**Full-disclosure:** Nokia has been both a key customer and a software vendor in my company's Qt consulting business, when Qt was with Nokia.
-More recently, my apps are being distributed through the Nokia Store._